my5G/Reverse-proxy/README.md

 ----
 ## Description

-my5G Reverse proxy is a tool that works as Reverse Proxy and Load Balancer between GNB/N3WIF and AMF (5GC).
+my5G Reverse proxy is a tool that works as Reverse Proxy and Load Balancer for AMF (5GC).
+It can be included between GNB/N3WIF and AMF.
+The my5G Reverse proxy is a SCTP Load Balancer.

 If you have questions or comments, please email us: [my5G team](mailto:my5G.initiative@gmail.com).